Mikey Amistoso (Musicians Circle Mentor & Super Stage “Tito”)

 Since he was little, Migs has been making his own characters for shows and movies he’s loved, as well as stories he’d make for himself.
 He especially fell in love with the medium of animation and illustration and how it allowed even the most fantastical stories and characters to come to life.
 Migs has a fiery devotion to storytelling in all its forms, whether that be through video games, film, or literature, and dreams to someday create stories as impactful and iconic as the ones he grew up on, such as Star Wars and J.R.R.
 Tolkien’s Lord of the Rings.

 Our block mentors are industry practitioners with extensive experience in the fields of their specialty.
 Throughout the block they will conduct regular classes, give personalized feedback when requested, and be there to answer specific industry-related questions for Launchpad members.

 Micah began his professional career in advertising and broadcast TV, working as cinematographer and master editor on major TV networks.
 He co-founded Luminaut in 2012, a video storytelling studio for commercials, corporate communications, and international NGOs like ADB and UNDP.
 He is also a core member of SIKAP, a non-government organization that advocates and supports Filipino creators in developing original intellectual property in media, creating and developing titles ranging from comic books, to animation and live-action concepts.
-His latest effort is putting up the first real-time filmmaking studio in the Philippines, integrating game engines with the video production process, and developing a training and development program for Unreal Engine users under the guidance of Epic Games.
+His latest effort is putting up the first real-time filmmaking studio in the Philippines, integrating game engines with the video production process, and developing a training and development program for Unreal Engine users.

 Cristina Guanzon (Class: Filipino Sign Language via Abot Tala Plus)